TalePal Book Analysis

 Act 2: Confrontation

-Chapters Chapters 4-19
+Chapters 4-19

 Dorian's moral decline unfolds through his relationships, internal struggles, and increasingly dark actions.
 The chapters depict his love affair, the impact of Sibyl Vane's death, his obsession with youth, and the gradual corruption of his soul as reflected in the portrait.
 Key confrontations include Basil's warning, the discovery of the portrait's grotesque transformation, and Basil's murder.